karsumit94/andrewholsted.github.io/_posts/2013-05-07-Dev-Bootcamp.md

 The Result - April 5th, 2013
 -----------

 Throughout the application process, I felt fairly confident about my application.
 I can't say that is the norm for me.
 Six hours after I applied, a new message from Karim popped in my inbox.
-My confidence wavered.
+My confidence wavered a bit.

 No worries though, we're San Francisco bound!
 I paid my deposit and was promptly placed in the October 2013 cohort.
 I can't wait to meet my fellow aspiring devs.
 It's going to be a great ride.